postmannen/steward/README.md

 ### Subscriber

-- The subscriber will need to have a listener started on the wanted subject and allowed message from nodes specified to be able to receive messages.
+- The receiving end will need to have a subscriber process started on a specific subject and be allowed handle messages from the sending nodes to execute the method defined in the message.
 - When a message have been deserialized, it will lookup the correct handler for the method type specified within the message, and execute that handler.
-- If the output of the method called is supposed to be returned to the publiser it will do so, or else it will be finish, and pick up the next message in the queue.
+- If the output of the method called is supposed to be returned to the publiser it will do so by using the replyMethod specified, and pick up the next message in the queue.

 ### Logical structure